PSI: A Benchmark for Human Interpretation and Response in Traffic Interactions: The PSI dataset

-The PSI dataset contains 110 representative vehicle-pedestrian encounters that happened at mid-block road locations with potential conflicts.
-These cases were sampled from the TASI 110-car naturalistic driving study \cite{tian2014estimation}.
+The PSI dataset contains 196 vehicle-pedestrian encounters with potential conflicts.
+Different from most pedestrian behavior benchmark datasets whose videos are continuously recorded in urban and downtown areas, the PSI dataset was randomly sampled from over 70,000 pedestrian encounters captured in the TASI 110-car naturalistic driving study~\citep{tian2014estimation}.
 In the driving study, 110 drivers were recruited to install a data collection system in each of their own cars.
-For one whole year, the positions of and the driving scenes in front of the subject's cars were continuously recorded whenever the subjects were driving.
-From 1.4 million miles of driving data in different scenes, a total of more than 70,000 pedestrian encounters were identified across all the 110 cars.
-Multiple data annotators manually checked all these encounters to identify potential conflict cases.
-The potential conflict is defined as that at a particular timestamp during the encounter, crashes would happen if both the car and the pedestrian keep their instantaneous speed and directions \cite{tian2014estimation}.
-A total of more than 3,000 potential conflict encounters were labeled in the whole data set.
-From these 3,000 cases, 110 encounters in mid-block road locations were randomly selected for the PSI dataset.
-These cases have the following features: \textbf{a}) Each case is 15 second with scene videos at 30 fps, GPS coordinates at 1 fps, and vehicle speed at 1 fps; \textbf{b}) All the cases happened at mid-block with higher driving speeds and more dangerous interactions; \textbf{c}) Every case has potential conflicts from the human driver's perspective, meaning that average human drivers feel that at a particular moment during the interaction, a crash with the pedestrian will happen if both the car and the pedestrian keep the instantaneous speeds and moving directions.
+For one whole year, the positions of and the driving scenes in front of the subject's cars were continuously recorded.
+From 1.4 million miles of driving data, more than 70,000 pedestrian encounters were identified across all cars.
+Multiple data annotators manually checked all these pedestrian encounters to identify potential conflict cases.
+The potential conflict is defined as that at a particular timestamp during the encounter, crashes would happen if both the car and the pedestrian keep their instantaneous speed and directions~\citep{tian2014estimation}.
+A total of more than 3,000 potential conflict encounters were labeled in the whole data set, from which the 196 encounters were randomly selected for the PSI dataset.
+Each case is 15 seconds with scene videos at 30 fps, GPS coordinates at 1 fps, and vehicle speed at 1 fps.